Johnny Carson: Controversies and feuds

 Carson reportedly loathed what he perceived as disloyalty, and he was furious when former frequent Tonight Show guest hosts John Davidson and Joan Rivers began hosting their own talk shows.
-Rivers' show on the Fox Network directly competed with Carson during the 1986–1987 season before being cancelled.
-On June 24, 2009, following Ed McMahon's death, Rivers lauded McMahon on Larry King Live, but said that after she got her own show, Carson never spoke to her again.
+Rivers' show on the Fox Network directly competed with Carson during the 1986–1987 season before being canceled.
+On June 24, 2009, following Ed McMahon's death, Rivers spoke highly of McMahon on Larry King Live, but said that after she got her own show, Carson refused to ever speak to her again, despite her efforts to apologize.

 In December 1973, Carson joked on Tonight about an alleged shortage of toilet paper.
 Viewers believed the story and panic buying and hoarding ensued across the United States as consumers emptied stores, causing a real shortage that lasted for weeks.
 Stores and toilet paper manufacturers had to ration supplies until the panic ended.
 Carson apologized in January 1974 for the incident, which became what The New York Times called a "classic study" of how rumors spread.
-Carson called references in the article to him “very unfair”.
+Carson called references in the article to him "very unfair".

 Carson successfully sued a manufacturer of portable toilets that wanted to call its product "Here's Johnny".

-Carson performed a send-up of Mister Rogers' Neighborhood.
+Carson performed a parody of Mister Rogers' Neighborhood.
 Rogers noted, "I've told Johnny that I like humor as much as anybody.
 But what concerns me is the takeoffs that make me seem so wimpy!
 I hope it doesn't communicate that Mr. Rogers is just somebody to be made fun of.
 Only people who take the time to see our work can begin to understand the depth of it."
 Carson later apologized to Rogers for making fun of him.